 For currently enrolled CU dance majors: BFA application

-For all incoming freshman or transfer students interested applying for the BFA program: BFA Pre-audition application - fall 2017 BFA auditions will be held Friday, November 3, 2017.
+For all incoming freshman or transfer students interested applying for the BFA program: BFA Pre-audition application due January 29th - Spring 2018 BFA auditions will be held Friday, March 2, 2018.
+The audition will start at 10:00am in the University Theatre Building on the CU Boulder campus.

 Please contact the Office of Admissions, University of Colorado Boulder, Regent Administrative Center 125, 552 UCB, Boulder, CO 80309-0552 for a packet of information including an application for admission to CU Boulder.
 You can access their website at http://admissions.colorado.edu/undergraduate/apply.